 In recovery, we need our energy to go to meetings, interact with others, work, go to school, and fulfill our daily obligations.
 What and when we eat can help us show up for life.
 Try to listen to your body.
 If you’re running low on energy, perhaps a good meal will help you more than an extra coffee!
 If you’ve already eaten enough to be full, holding off on a second helping may help you stay awake and alert.
 Eating well can help us wake up feeling more refreshed, give us vital energy to exercise, and keep our bodies healthy.

 In addition to the direct physical and mental health benefits of eating well, our habits have the potential to build or break down our esteem.
+It’s mentioned in many life coaching books and worksheets, and for good reason.
 I was severely underweight when I got sober.
 In my early recovery, I didn’t get the right nutrition and ended up overweight.
 In addition to the effects on my ego, I was sluggish, lazy, and lacked energy.
 This may not be everyone’s experience, but mine was that it really didn’t feel good to eat the way I was.
 A few years ago I set out to lose weight and have since lost about 55 lbs.
 I did it slowly, without diet plans or any quick solutions.
 Rather, I started tuning into what I was eating and making the choice to eat healthier.

 My experience is that what I eat has an impact on how I feel about myself.
 Don’t get me wrong.
 I love chocolate, bread, and my coffee.
 However, I’ve found that if I continually eat fresh food, vegetables, and healthy meals, I feel much better.
 It feels good to take care of ourselves!
 In recovery we take care of ourselves by going to meetings, engaging with a community, helping others, and trying to practice contrary action.
 We can add a piece to our efforts by eating well and building esteem!